snigdha1994/snigrepository/README.md

-# snigrepository
-my new repository
+this is snigs new repo